 Once you’ve landed in Katunayake you’ll need to take a taxi for about twenty minutes to reach Negombo.

-After the long flight to Sri Lanka we imagine you’ll want to rest up.
+After the long flight to Sri Lanka we imagine you’ll want to rest up before you start your Sri Lankan backpacking adventure.
 Day one of your Sri Lanka 2 week itinerary will be spent unwinding on Negombo beach before heading into the city centre to find a bite to eat.

 Spend your third day on a day tour around Negombo lagoon.
 Several rivers and canals flow into the lagoon while you’ll find rice paddies, coconut plantations, and grasslands in the surrounding area.

 Day 4: Attanagalla Rajamaha Viharaya

 Zig zagging across to Gampaha, day four of your 2 weeks in Sri Lanka will be spent in the bustling, urban city.

 Alternatively you could take a tour of the city or of the wildlife in Gampaha.
 Grab some food at the Letona Cafe for a taste of traditional Sri Lankan cuisine.